 - (b) Circuit courts without a family division. - (4) Report to the Chief Judge of the Court of Appeals.
 The County Administrative Judge shall prepare and submit to the Chief Judge of the Court of Appeals, no later than October 15 of each year, a written report that includes a description of the family support services provided by the court in the preceding fiscal year. - 2.
-In satisfaction of the Rule 16-307 reporting requirement, the DFA will create a unique cover sheet for the Q4 program report.
-That cover sheet will indicate that the data reflected in the Q4 report indicates the services provided by the family services program or family division during the fiscal year.
-The DFA will submit the submitted Q4 reports to the Chief Judge no later than October 15th of each year.
+In satisfaction of the Rule 16-307 reporting requirement, the program reporting workbook contains a separate cover sheet for the Q4 program report.
+That cover sheet indicates that the data reflected in the Q4 report indicates the services provided by the family services program or family division during the fiscal year.
+The DJFS will submit the submitted Q4 reports to the Chief Judge no later than October 15th of each year.
 No further reports are required to be submitted by the grantee jurisdictions.